psehmbey/the-tale-of-paul-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 ## Rebranding the KKK
 *TBD*
 Thank you for the inspiration, Gerry West.
 Political proposal and/or stand up coming soon-ish.

-#DontKillMeOrGerry

 ## The American Academy
 *2028*
-Bring The American Academy conceptualized by President Donald J. Trump into fruition.
+Bring The American Academy conceptualized by President Donald J. Trump into fruition and incorporate Glass Solace Academy's A.I. curriculum.

 ## Paul-itics
 ![](../../media/2028-mm-dd-paul-itics.mp4)